isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_NETFILTER.md

 	struct sk_buff *skb;
 };
 ```

+The whole ctx is read-only. `struct bpf_nf_ctx` is defined in an internal linux kernel header file and is intentionally unstable.
+Users are expected to get definitions from a vmlinux.h or to copy the relevant parts of the definition into their own code.
+Since both the context struct and its field types are kernel internal, users should use [CO-RE](../../concepts/core.md) to access any field to ensure programs work on multiple kernel versions.

 The `ctx->skb` pointer can be used in combination with the [`bpf_dynptr_from_skb`](../kfuncs/bpf_dynptr_from_skb.md) kfunc to access the packet data.
 The returned dynptr will be read-only.